Lowest to Highest Taxes by State

-You can’t escape property taxes in any state.
+You cannot escape property taxes in any state.
 But you can find significantly low rates in certain parts of the country.

-Having sorted through a list of home property taxes, listed by median price per county, and then averaging the property taxes of all combined counties in each state, the following list of home property taxes by State should give you a general indication of costs.
-For finer detail, each individual county would need to be checked as property taxes can vary substantially based on region and the home’s assessed value itself.
+Having sorted through a list of home property taxes, listed by median price per county, and then averaging the property taxes of all combined counties in each state, the following list of home property taxes by State should give you a general indication.
+For finer detail, each individual county would need to be checked because property taxes can vary substantially based on region and the home’s assessed value itself.